-11.10 The River Thames and its tributaries are a major resource providing an important ecological corridor across London and supporting a host of habitats and species.
+- 11.10 The River Thames and its tributaries are a major resource providing an important ecological corridor across London and supporting a host of habitats and species.
 As a major linear open space of strategic importance, the Thames acts as the backbone of the green chain network which spreads out through Wandsworth and adjoining boroughs.
-Future development should respect this function, seeking to enhance and develop these linkages and the river's ecological and nature conservation value.

-the provision of a riverside path for pedestrians and cyclists, and it is now possible to walk or ride along almost the entire stretch of the riverside.
-These connections have also linked many of the features associated with the riverside: an example of where this has been done successfully is at Ransome's Dock, where improved pedestrian access to the Dock has been achieved by way of a new colonnade connection to Parkgate Road.
+Future development should respect this function, seeking to enhance and develop these linkages and the river's ecological and nature conservation value. - II.II Past development along the riverside has secured the provision of a riverside path for pedestrians and cyclists, and it is now possible to walk or ride along almost the entire stretch of the riverside.
+These connections have also linked many of the features associated with the riverside: an example of where this has been done successfully is at Ransome's Dock, where improved pedestrian access to the Dock has been achieved by way of a new colonnade connection to Elcho Street.
 The ultimate aim is the completion of the Thames Path, which is a National Trail.
-Enhancement to the Thames Path will be complemented by the erection of new bridges (Pimlico-Nine Elms and

-Diamond Jubilee Bridge) providing improved linkages with the neighbouring boroughs; and by improving connectivity and legibility between the Wandsworth's Riverside and Putney, Wandsworth Town and Clapham Junction Town Centres.
+Enhancement to the Thames Path will be complemented by the erection of new bridges (Pimlico-Nine Elms and Diamond Jubilee Bridge) providing improved linkages with the neighbouring boroughs; and by improving connectivity and legibility between the Wandsworth's Riverside and Putney, Wandsworth Town and Clapham Junction Town Centres.
 There is scope for enhancements to existing riverbus services to serve the growing population in riverside developments.